Skip to content

 });

-If you want to customize the HTTP client for specific paths, you can either implement the IHttpMessageInvokerFactory interface or derive from the DefaultHttpMessageInvokerFactory, e.g.:
+If you want to customize the HTTP client you can implement the IForwarderHttpClientFactory interface, e.g.:

 {